prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

     replacement:   '$1'
 ```

-This synchronizes the given services from the local Consul agent.
+This discovers the given services from the local Consul agent.
 As a result, we get metrics for four jobs (`auth`, `api`, `load-balancer`, and `postgres`).
 If a node
-has the `production` or `canary` tag a respective `group` label is assigned to the target.
+has the `production` or `canary` Consul tag, a respective `group` label is assigned to the target.
 Each target's `instance` label is set to the node name provided by Consul.

 A full documentation of all configuration parameters for service discovery via Consul